Cecile's special talent for helping others is ruining her life.

 How do you know what is right?
 How can you protect your own friends?
 There is a hatefulness in some people and that is just the truth.
 There were things she kept to herself.

 Cecile didn't know about the latest tragedy.
 Her "gift" was a strange thing, nothing predictable.
-She only had a radio that she used to get a blues and jazz station.
+She only had a radio to get a blues and jazz station with static as a constant nuisance.
 Local news took a while to get to her and that was fine.

 Last night, Ted Manion, one of the coroners for New Orleans, stood by as they untangled the remains of a woman's body from cypress knees in a black oily bayou off the St. John's river.
 The area was alive with sounds of reptiles.
 With the snakes and gators it was amazing the body was partially intact but it had been burned.
 Ted estimated the death had been within the last twelve hours.